-One in three employees lie at work at least once a day.
+One in three employees lies at work at least once a day.
 Managers take the cake and lie much more.
 Recent studies revealed that more than 35 percent of managers lie at least once a day, as do a quarter of the other employees.
 This as such does not make them pathological liars, but here is when it gets tricky.

 Own career first

 41 percent of lying managers act unethically because they think it is more important to advance their own career than to stick to the rules.
 More than 42 percent of managers feel pressured to regularly violate the truth.
 Of course this makes it all the more difficult to recognize when your particular boss is a pathological liar.
-However, I fully trust that with the aid of below symptoms, you will be able to do so.
+However, I fully trust that with the aid of the below symptoms, you will be able to do so.

-Where does this compulsive lying come come from?
+Where does this compulsive lying come from?